Oil and fuel vendors in a village in the Niger delta

 Fostering agriculture, improving the business climate

-The economic development plans pursued by the government of President Buhari focus on economic diversification and an improved investment climate.
+The development plans pursued by the government focus on economic diversification and an improved business climate.
 Another important goal that the government has set itself is the modernisation and expansion of the agricultural sector in order to meet domestic demand for food and create additional jobs.
+However, so far there has been a lack of political commitment to systematically implement these strategies.
+The most recent Sustainable Development Report showed that significant or major challenges remain for Nigeria on 13 of the 17 SDGs.

-However, Buhari's economic policy has so far produced very few lasting results.
-In many parts of the country, the infrastructure is still in poor condition, educational attainment is low, there is a lack of legal certainty, people have poor access to financial services, corruption is pervasive and the security situation is unstable.
+In the recent past, there has been major investment in the development and modernisation of roads, railway lines, ports, airport terminals, power grids, pipelines and dams.
+However, in many parts of the country, the infrastructure is still in poor condition, educational attainment is low, there is a lack of legal certainty, people have poor access to financial services, corruption is pervasive and the security situation is unstable.
 All this is preventing the economy from developing more dynamically, and it deters investors from stepping up their involvement.